MatthewWid/better-sse/docs/channels.md

 This is nice, but what if we want to say hi to everyone at once?
 Or in a more real-world example, send live updates about real-time events in our system to groups of our users?
 This is where we can use channels.

-To make a channel, you simply call the `createChannel()` factory function exported by Better SSE.
+To make a channel, you simply need to call the exported `createChannel()` factory function.

 Let's create a channel called *ticker* in a new file and export it: